'The Master Photographer's Toning Book'

 There is no doubt in my mind that toning can often contribute enormously to the effectiveness of a monochrome print.

-It can’t make success out of failure of course but it can make some successful images very much stronger.
+It can’t make success out of failure, but it can make some successful images very much stronger.

 It can certainly affect the way in which an image engages the viewer, the atmosphere it creates and the emotion it arouses.
 It can suggest different spatial relationships within the image and add depth to a scene.